citizen-stig/storage_witness_delta_plaground/NOTES.md

-///

-/// Notes:
+# 02.10

-/ 0.
-Use Weak to parent
+1. Use Weak to parent
-  1. Read from DB not in the "latest" node in chain, but in the oldest not committed, by checking if Weak<Parent> is present Do not use snapshoting inside STF, but just modereate...
+2. Read from DB not in the "latest" node in chain, but in the oldest not committed, by checking if Weak<Parent> is present Do not use snapshoting inside STF, but just modereate...

 We don't want STF to be able to spawn children, so weak ref will be dropped So we want StateSnapshot to produce StateCheckpoint(associated type, concrete)